pawn7676/random_chess_puzzles/README.md

-Random chess puzzles from the Chess Steps Method.
+Random chess puzzles.

 User goes to the website:
 https://pawn7676.github.io/random_chess_puzzles

 Redirects to a webpage from Lichess.org.
 Webpage is selected randomly.
-Each page has a chess puzzle from one of the Chess Steps workbooks.
+Displays an interactive chess puzzle to solve.

 It is best for user to create a bookmark for the above GitHub website.